Pisces-class deep submergence vehicle: 1973 Pisces III rescue

 Divers assist pilots from Pisces III.

 Pisces III was being used to bury cable and repeaters of the CANTAT-2 transatlantic telephone cable on the sea bottom off Ireland in 1973 when a buoyancy tank was inadvertently flooded.
 It sank to the bottom of the ocean with its two-man crew, Britons Roger Mallinson and Roger Chapman, stranded at a depth of 1575 ft and 72 hours of available life support, which they were able to extend to 76 hours by careful conservation.
 Initial rescue efforts by Pisces III sister submersibles were unsuccessful.
 Through an international effort of the United States, Canada, and Great Britain, the U.S. Navy Cable-controlled Undersea Recovery Vehicle (CURV-III) was deployed within 24 hours 6,000 miles from its home base.
 Deployment of CURV-III from CCGS John Cabot was hampered by heavy sea conditions.
-Rapid repairs were made when CURV-III’s gyroscope failed and electronics shorted-out after sea water came aboard the Cabot.
+Rapid repairs were made when CURV-III's gyroscope failed and electronics shorted-out after sea water came aboard the Cabot.
 Assisted by the submersibles Pisces II and Pisces V, CURV-III was able to attach lines to the Pisces III hatch.
 The Cabot raised CURV-III at 60 to 100 ft per minute until their lines entangled.
 The lines were cut, CURV-III was abandoned, and Pisces III was floated to 60 ft where scuba divers were able to attach lines that were used to lift Pisces III the rest of the way to the surface.
-CURV-III had performed the deepest underwater rescue in history when Pisces III’s two-man crew was rescued after 76 hours with just 12 minutes of air remaining.
+CURV-III had performed the deepest underwater rescue in history when Pisces IIIs two-man crew was rescued after 76 hours with just 12 minutes of air remaining.

 Pisces IV and V

 Pisces IV and Pisces V are currently operated for research by the National Oceanic and Atmospheric Administration, based in Hawaii.
 Its mother ship, the R/V Kaʻimikai-o-Kanaloa, launches Pisces V and its sister vessel Pisces IV from an A-frame hoist on its aft deck.

 Pisces IV was built for the Soviet Union in 1971, but due to national security concerns from the United States that sensitive technology might be transferred to the Soviets, the Canadian government refused to issue the export permit and instead purchased it for its Department of Fisheries and Oceans.
-Both Pisces IV and V are currently operated by the Hawai‘i Underwater Research Laboratory, part of the U.S. National Undersea Research Program.
+Both Pisces IV and V are currently operated by the Hawai'i Underwater Research Laboratory, part of the U.S. National Undersea Research Program.
 The second Pisces is kept on board in a ready state in case of an emergency.